Zarox28/rfan/README.md

 ## Installation

 1. Clone the repository
-2. Open the `RFan.ino` file in the Arduino IDE
+2. Open the `rfan.ino` file in the Arduino IDE
 3. Install the `IRremote` library
 4. Upload the code to the Arduino Uno